-Those with hypospadias and chordee (a condition characterized by a penis that curves downwards), problems may arise for him to acquire an effective erection in adulthood.
+For those with hypospadias and chordee (a condition characterized by a penis that curves downwards), problems may arise for him to acquire an effective erection in adulthood.

 The benefits of correction outweigh the risks; therefore, it is recommended to resolve the matter as soon as possible.

 What is the best option in terms of repair?